-Earlier this year, the HFSB added Open Protocol to its Toolbox and became Co-Chair of the Open Protocol Working Group, which includes managers, investment banks and other industry stakeholders.
+In 2017, the SBAI added Open Protocol to its Toolbox and became Co-Chair of the Open Protocol Working Group, which includes managers, investment banks and other industry stakeholders.
 The Working Group maintains Open Protocol and consults publicly about amendments and additions to the protocol.
-Albourne Partners, who are represented on the SBAI Board of Trustees through its Chairman Simon Ruddick, have played a key role in spearheading the original and ongoing development of Open Protocol and bringing industry stakeholders together to support it.
-I would like to thank Simon for his long-standing support on the Board and his dedication in getting Open Protocol to where it is today, and I look forward to future collaboration on a wide variety of SBAI initiatives, including Open Protocol.

-Regulatory engagement is a critical part of the HFSB's work, and this past year was no exception.
+Regulatory engagement is a critical part of the SBAI's work, and this past year was no exception.
 We actively were engaged in discussions and consultations with senior regulators around the globe, sometimes publicly, often in private as a "trusted partner".
-Regulators take a strong interest in our work, from conflicts of interest to cyber security, and they view the HFSB as an important reference point, complementing their efforts in a number of areas.
+Regulators take a strong interest in our work, from conflicts of interest to cyber security, and they view the SBAI as an important reference point, complementing their efforts in a number of areas.
 They understand that we are not a self-interest group or a lobbyist; they see us as a neutral standard-setter and an ally in driving better practices globally and in helping improve outcomes in markets in a cost-effective way.

 I am pleased to report that over the course of the last year we added four new trustees to our Board.
-Each one already has made a significant contribution to our work: Clint Carlson of Carlson Capital, Luke Ellis of Man Group, Henry Kenner of Arrowgrass Capital Partners and Betty Tay of GIC (Singapore).
+Each one already has made a significant contribution to our work: Rich Lightburn of MKP Capital and Stuart Fiertz of Cheyne Capital.
 Their wealth of experience, expertise and independent thinking will continue to add greatly to an already strong Board.
-I also am pleased to report that, with disciplined cost management and the increase in stakeholders, the HFSB again reported a small surplus for this past year, while increasing its relevance and reach.
-We will continue to focus on cost efficiency, at the same time as focusing on delivering highest impact for all of our stakeholders.
+I also am pleased to report that, with disciplined cost management and the increase in stakeholders, the SBAI again reported a small surplus for this past year, while increasing its relevance and reach.
+We will continue to focus on cost efficiency, at the same time as focusing on delivering highest impact for all our stakeholders.

 As I look ahead to the next 12 months, it is obvious that regulatory issues in relation to potential vulnerabilities in asset management will continue to loom large on the agenda for all of us, but we also see investors back in the driving seat, focussing the discussion on their priorities.
-The HFSB will continue its relentless efforts to get as many managers as possible around the globe to sign up to the Standards and to involve more investors in its activities through its Investor Chapter.
+The SBAI will continue its relentless efforts to get as many managers as possible around the globe to sign up to the Standards and to involve more investors in its activities through its Investor Chapter.